shulace13/gazebo_ros_psu/README.md

 I recommend installing **desktop-full**

-Then proceed to the [following](http://wiki.ros.org/ROS/Tutorials/InstallingandConfiguringROSEnvironment)
+Then proceed to the [following](http://wiki.ros.org/ROS/Tutorials/InstallingandConfiguringROSEnvironment) where you will create your workspace

 ## Needed ROS Packeges
 Get [gazebo_ros_pkgs](https://github.com/ros-simulation/gazebo_ros_pkgs.git)

     cd ~/[catkin_workspace]/src
     git clone https://github.com/ros-simulation/gazebo_ros_pkgs.git -b kinetic-devel
     rosdep update
-    rosdep check --from-paths . --ignore-src --rosdistro kinetic If you see any other packages you need, go ahead and install them
+    rosdep check --from-paths . --ignore-src --rosdistro kinetic

+If you see any other packages you need, go ahead and install them

-When finished, go back to the top of your workspace and execute the following
+When finished, go back to the top of your workspace and execute the following `catkin_make` You will also need to clone and make [tutlebot](https://github.com/turtlebot/turtlebot)
-    catkin_make
-You will also need to clone and make [tutlebot](https://github.com/turtlebot/turtlebot)